$24.59per sq. ft.

 If possible, drill holes before installing tile.
 Drilling from both sides can ensure a cleaner finish if the hole will be visible after installation.
 Using a new diamond coring bit (for large holes) or spade bit (for small holes) with a diamond tip made for glass drilling will give the best results.
 Lubricating the bit and tile surface with a continuous spray of oil/water mix will prolong the life of bits and provide a better-finished edge.
 When possible, the use of a jig will ensure precise placement of holes to be drilled.

 Non-sanded grout that is latex or polymer modified and compliant with A118.4 should be used for our glass material.
 If sanded grout must be used for technical or aesthetic reasons (such as with mosaics with larger grout joints), gentle application of grout with a soft rubber float is recommended to minimize the possibility of surface scratching.
-A ?mock up? or testing installation should be executed to ensure results are acceptable.
+A mock up or testing installation should be executed to ensure results are acceptable.

 After grouting, wipe of excess surface grout with a slightly damp sponge - do not over wash.
-After initial wash has been allowed to haze, wipe once with minimal pressure at a 45-degree angel to joints and rinse sponge after wiping once with each side.
+After initial wash has been allowed to haze, wipe once with minimal pressure at a 45-degree angle to joints and rinse sponge after wiping once with each side.
 Any remaining haze can be buffed off with a dry towel or cheesecloth after grout surface has dried sufficiently.
 Grout joints should be a minimum of 1/16” and not butt set.
 Clean excess grout as the work progresses before it has hardened completely.
 In the event that a grout haze forms, you can use an acid-free remover such as Deterdek to remove it.
 Acids should never be used for cleaning grout haze.

 CARE AND MAINTENANCE